-During our consultation we will assess your needs, provide needed resources and/or review, and will determine if on-going consulation will be needed.
+During our consultation we will assess your needs, provide needed resources and/or review, and will determine if on-going consultation will be needed.
 Our goal is to help you develop capacity to independently execute your planned program.

 Given our focus on helping you build your capacity to execute your program, we unfortunately cannot provide indefinite support with our resources.
-During our consultation, we will define when use of our resources will end and we encourage you to submit one-time requests for any guest lectures and workshops.
+During our consultation, we will define when use of our resources will end, and we encourage you to submit one-time requests for any guest lectures and workshops.